mvasl/LibertyFixer/README.md

 Phantom Liberty update introduced a problem with shader caching, it cannot load cached shaders anymore, so I hacked together a launcher that forces the game to recompile these shaders.

-It was made in 30 minutes, was only tested on AMD Radeon RX 7900 XT, but should, in theory, work with any AMD GPU.
+It was made in 30 minutes, was only tested on AMD Radeon RX 7900 XT, but should, in theory, work with any AMD or Nvidia GPU with recent drivers.

 Nvidia/Intel GPU's support may come at some later time, but I hope CDPR will fix their game before I do)